JongbinLim/make_ai_robot/README.md

 ```bash
 nvidia-smi
 ```

+If your computer performance is limited, try to use `empty.world` first.

 **Note:** Currently, you are using the ground truth pose of the robot from the simulator.
 However, you should implement your own localization module without relying on ground truth data.
 In the competition, it is not allowed to use any ground truth values.
 All information must come from sensors (RGB-D Camera, LiDAR, IMU, and map), and you need to estimate the robot's state from these sensors.